shaumne/trading-bot/README.md

 1. Set up proper API keys with trading permissions in your `.env` file
 2. Set `TEST_MODE = False` in `src/config.py` when you are ready for real trading
 3. Adjust `QUANTITY` to an appropriate value based on your account balance
+4. If using Binance testnet, ensure `USE_BINANCE_TESTNET = True` in `src/config.py`

+## Testnet Features

+The bot includes special features for testnet operation:

+- Fixed 24-hour time window for testnet data
+- Chronological data sorting
+- Random noise addition to simulate real-time data
+- Time management for each timeframe
+- Prevention of duplicate data processing

 ## Disclaimer